Byskov-Soft/fifo-calc/README.md

 Note that dates presented as `year-month-day hour:minute:second`.
 This make it possible to alphabetically sort the rows by date and still main proper order.

-## Transactions in USD, taxations in another currency
+## Transactions in USD, taxation in another currency

 Foremost this tool is made for the case where trading is done using USD, but taxation needs to be in another currency.
 This also means, that one of the requirements is that the USD rates for the